 But just reading the rags isn’t the end of the trouble.
 These websites make money off of you reading the stuff.
 More if you share it with others.
-Just by clicking that link, you’re literally paying someone to hate others.
+Just by clicking that link, you’re literally paying someone to say nasty things about others.
 By sharing a link, you’re increasing its search engine traffic.
 There is currently no way around this side-effect.

 These people are not making chump change either.
 These people are making hundreds of thousands, if not millions of dollars from people visiting their flaming piles of dog crap.
 It doesn’t matter if you agree with the content or not; visiting the site makes them get paid more from advertising companies.

 Consider that a website that can get 400 K visits per year can reasonably bring home $100 K in revenue to its owner.
-How many clicks do professional haters get per year?
-Here’s a small sample of some well-known right and left wing sites that frequently run articles hating on those awful “other” people:
+How many clicks do professional partisans get per year?
+For some, millions.

 That many visits means a ton of cash in advertising revenue.
-It is true that none of these sources exclusively write hateful trash, but let’s be honest, it’s a big part of their business.
+It is true that none of these sources exclusively write irrational hate for the “other”, but let’s be honest, it’s a big part of their business.
 Trying to help people understand each other and work together in a civil society is not a big part of their business.